Here's how long to fall silent on Remembrance Day and exact time it starts

-Remembrance Day 2021: How long is silence, what time is the two minute silence and why do we do a silence?
+Remembrance Day 2021: What time is the two minute silence, how long is silence and why do we do a silence?

-Remembrance Day is nearly upon us and this year it marks 103 years since the Armistice that ended the First World War.
+Remembrance Day is here and this year it marks 103 years since the Armistice that ended the First World War.

-In homes and at Remembrance services across the country, the nation will fall silent.
+In homes and at Remembrance services across the country, the nation will fall silent today.

 But how long should it last for and what time should you fall silent?